stats60/stats60.github.io/prospectus/index.md

 We will supplement these textbooks with other [free online resources](../resources/).

-We will sometimes use the RStudio software.
-You will need to download and install the [RStudio](https://rstudio.com/products/rstudio/download/#download) software directly on your personal computer.
+We will use the R programming language, and the RStudio software.
+You will need to download and install [R](https://www.r-project.org/) and the [RStudio](https://rstudio.com/products/rstudio/download/#download) software directly on your personal computer.

-Lecture slides and video recordings will be available on the Canvas site.
+Lecture slides and video recordings will be available on Canvas.
 They are not intended to replace attendance, since much of the class activity will go beyond the slides.
 But they will provide some additional flexibility if you can't make the lecture at the scheduled time.

 The VPTL office offers tutoring for this class by appointment, which can be scheduled [here](https://learningconnection.stanford.edu/appointments-and-drop-schedule).

 ## Assessment and grading

-Grades will be determined from problem sets and quizzes.
-The will be a total of 4 problem sets, worth 90% of your grade.
+Grades will be determined from problem sets, quizzes and a final project.
+The will be a total of 4 problem sets, worth 50% of your grade.
 Each problem set will count equally towards the final grade, based on a percentage of available points.
-The quizzes will contribute the remaining 10%.
+The project will count towards 40% of your grade.
+And the quizzes will constitute the remaining 10%.

 **Assignments**